How to Make Disinfectant from Pool Chlorine

 Just like household bleach is used to disinfect our homes, pool chlorine kills bacteria, viruses, and parasites that can survive within water.
 Another bonus of using this in public and private swimming pools is that it remains within the water, lasting more than the necessary time to effectively kill viruses and parasites.

-How to use pool chlorine as bleach
+How to use pool chlorine as bleach to disinfect

 Now that we know pool chlorine and household bleach have the same active ingredient, all you have to do is know the proper ratio to dilute it into a safe concentration.
 Thankfully, this doesn’t require a degree in chemistry or anything other than water, pool chlorine, and a spray bottle.